Back to Top

 - The Plasma

-The prime system requirement is creating and managing the conducting gas plasma since the system depends on the plasma having a high electrical conductivity.
+The prime MHD system requirement is creating and managing the conducting gas plasma since the system depends on the plasma having a high electrical conductivity.
+The plasma can be likened to the fourth state of matter after the solid, liquid and gaseous states, in which the atoms or molecules are stripped of their electrons leaving positively charged ions.
 Suitable working fluids are gases derived from combustion, noble gases, and alkali metal vapours.

 The Gas Plasma

-To achieve high conductivity, the gas must be ionised, detaching the electrons from the atoms or molecules leaving positively charged ions of the gas.
-The plasma flows through the magnetic field at high speed, in some designs, more than the speed of sound, the flow of the charged particles providing the necessary moving electrical conductor.
+To achieve high conductivity, the gas must be ionised by detaching the electrons from the atoms or molecules leaving the positively charged plasma.
+The plasma flows through the magnetic field at high speed, in some designs, more than the speed of sound, the flow of the positively charged particles providing the moving electrical conductor necessary for inducing a current in the external electrical circuit..

 Methods of Ionising the Gas